ChatScript/ChatScript/WIKI/ChatScript-Json.md

 	[2] = an array of 2 values
 	[3] = an empty array

 Note that arrays can hold values of different types.
-Array values are ordered and always retain that order.
+Arrays have no hole in indexing and usually  ordered and  retain that order, but they work out of order as well (^Jsonmerge can alter the order).
 A JSON object is a list of key-value pairs separated by commas and placed within curly braces `{}`, e.g.,

 ```json